lhqing/ALLCools/_sources/api/ALLCools/clustering/balanced_pca/index.rst

 .. py:function:: log_scale(adata, method='standard', with_mean=False, with_std=True, max_value=10, scaler=None)

-   Perform log transform and then scale the cell-by-feature matrix
+   Perform log transform and then scale the cell-by-feature matrix.

    :param adata: adata with normalized, unscaled cell-by-feature matrix
    :param method: the type of scaler to use: